astropy/asdf-astropy/docs/asdf-astropy/developer_docs/details.rst

 and should start by referring to the :ref:`asdf extension API documentation <asdf:extending_extensions>`.
-In brief, **asdf-astropy** implements **extensions** that provide mappings between **tags** that get written to or read from **ASDF** files, are associated with **schemas** to check that data is handles properly and **converter** classes that handle the logic of reading and writing.
+In brief, **asdf-astropy** implements **extensions** that provide mappings between **tags** that get written to or read from **ASDF** files, are associated with **schemas** to check that data is handled properly and **converter** classes that handle the logic of reading and writing.

 The converters in **asdf-astropy** related to transforms correspond to schemas